Redfloor/mhw-armor-list/README.md

 - any device on that wifi network will be able to access the applett by going to [your.ip.address]:3000

 ##TODOS:
-- add Black Diablos & Rathalos
+- add Black Diablos & Azure Rathalos
 - add event sets
 - make moar prett
 - nextjs conversion go vroom